 They approach learning with greater trust in themselves, navigate emotions with more safety, and engage with the world knowing they are capable and valued.

 Confidence does not remove difficulty, but it changes how children experience it.
-With the right understanding and alignment around them, neurodiverse children are supported to grow skills, resilience, and self-belief together across home, school, and everyday life.
+With the right understanding and alignment around them, neurodiverse children can strengthen their skills, resilience, and self-belief across home, school, and everyday life.

 This is what it means to be everything you are!